Wednesday, July 27, 2022

 Tango is more than a "conversation."

-However, if you still say tango is a conversation between two people . . . . . .
-Ask yourself about the last time you sat down and conversed with someone during which you felt ecstatically united and connected with their feelings.
+You may not be convinced.
+So . . . . . .
+Ask yourself about the last time you sat down and conversed with someone, during which you felt ecstatically united and connected with their feelings.
 It does happen in conversations, but I am afraid it is all too rare.
 Yet, an ecstatic connection happens all the time in tango.

 . . .
 Ask yourself about the last time you had progressive conversations at a party that seemed to build on each other.
 But at milongas, progressive interactions build on each other.
 One tanda after another can be magical at events that balance the genders or roles.

 We dance while music is playing.
-Music is never "distracting" the dancers simply because it's La Musica who is the one talking.
-We respond in silence.
-My partner and I are both listening to the one talking--the music.
-All the diads on the dancefloor are doing the same.
+Music is never “distracting” the dancers simply listen intently because it's La Musica who is the one talking.
+We respond in silence, not talking--although some who believe tango is a conversation do.
+My partner and I are both listening to the one talking to us--the music.
+All the dyads on the dance floor are doing the same.
 Our bodies are reacting mostly without any thought.
 To me, it feels like the music is making us all dance.

-Indeed, I do "listen" to how my partner hears the music, and there is a type of millisecond back-and-forth.
+Indeed, I do “listen” to how my partner hears the music, and there is a type of millisecond back-and-forth.
 However, unlike conversations, one is never in a special role of listening for one moment and expressing the next moment.
 These are concurrent energies.
-If you still insist that tango is a conversation or even like a conversation, please write a book about your ecstatic conversations and how to regularly have them!
-We are all waiting for your best-seller book!
+If you still insist that tango is a conversation or even like a conversation, please write a book about your ecstatic conversations and instruct us on how to regularly have them!
+We are all waiting for your bestseller book!
+Seriously!

-My connection in tango is a tandem experience of the music overcoming me and my partner for the most sustained ecstatic moments in my life.
-Even being a musician in ecstasy on stage, a windsurfer in ecstasy on the water, a snowboarder in ecstasy on the slope, a meditator in ecstasy before the divine, or a lover in ecstasy with my partner--these were never "conversations"; so why would tango be?
+My connection in tango is a tandem experience of the music overcoming me and my partner for the most sustained ecstatic moments in my life (4-6 hours of dancing).
+Even being a musician in ecstasy on stage, a windsurfer in ecstasy on the water, a snowboarder in ecstasy on the slope, a meditator in ecstasy before the divine, or a lover in ecstasy with my partner--these were never “conversations”; so why would tango be a conversation?
 If tango is a conversation or even like a conversation for others, I can accept that.

 That's just not my experience.